jueyang/almostatlas/content/angel-is-a-centerfold_stacy-parker-le-melle.md

 *I saw you in a picture,* he added.

-*What kind of picture?* I ask, seized with anxiety.
+*What kind of picture*?
+I ask, seized with anxiety.

 *You know what kind.*